xia-lixun/Resume/README.md

     * Development of signal processing algorithms for feature calculation
     * Development of FPGA for algorithm realizations
     * Development of instrument hardware platform
-    * Development of industrial field bus communications
+    * Development of industrial field bus communications with SCADA integration
     * In-depth knowledge of CE certification for industrial products